 What reporting tools are available for the CHR as part of this e-course?

 To support the current reporting cycle, communities can access:

 - the 2021-22 CHR reporting template – this is the tool that communities use to submit their CHR to the federal government; and,

-Of note, recognizing the context that is impacting the implementation of Reaching Home in British Columbia, a tailored CHR reporting template will be available for these communities over the coming weeks.
+Recognizing the context that is impacting the implementation of Reaching Home in British Columbia, a tailored CHR reporting template and Reporting Cycle Overview Document is available for these communities for the 2021-22 reporting cycle.

-Over the coming weeks, a number of resources will be released to further support communities with completing their 2021-22 CHR, including an updated CHR Reference Guide, an updated Questions and Answers document, an updated cross-referencing tool that describes how the CHR questions and Canadian Alliance to End Homelessness Scorecards fit together, and new recorded training webcasts.
+Over the coming weeks, additional resources will be released to further support communities with completing their 2021-22 CHR, including an updated Questions and Answers document, an updated cross-referencing tool that describes how the CHR questions and Canadian Alliance to End Homelessness Scorecards intersect, as well as new recorded training webcasts.